 Unfortunately, numerous complications arose.
 In fact, between January of 2008 and December of 2010, the Food and Drug Administration received 1,503 complaints of adverse TVM side effects from patients who had suffered from POP and 1,371 complaints from women who had suffered from SUI who were treated with TVM.
 These complaints were in addition to the more than one thousand adverse reports of side effects from before 2008.

 With so many people experiencing complications, the FDA issued multiple warnings on the dangers of transvaginal mesh products.
 Tens of thousands of Americans also began to file civil lawsuits against the manufacturers of transvaginal mesh.
-The Law Offices of Jeffrey S. Glassman in Boston has represented clients suffering from TVM complications who wish to file suit and understand the ongoing complexities involved in transvaginal mesh litigation across the country.
+Jeffrey Glassman Injury Lawyers in Boston has represented clients suffering from TVM complications who wish to file suit and understand the ongoing complexities involved in transvaginal mesh litigation across the country.
 If you or a loved one is experiencing problems as a result of transvaginal mesh, give us a call today to learn how we can help.Transvaginal Mesh Lawsuits

 Transvaginal mesh lawsuits are being filled by thousands of Americans throughout the United States because the consequences of TVM side effects are severe.
 The complications can include severe pain, infection, pelvic organ prolapse recurrences and a host of other serious medical problems that significantly interfere with quality of life.
 Manufacturers can and must be held responsible when they release medical devices that cause these types of consequences.